1j01/simple-console/README.md

 * Multiline input

+* Autocomplete API

 * Web Component

-* Improve the demo, maybe link back to the repo

 * Publish to npm and/or whatnot